lightning-falcons/CubePlugin/README.md

 # The name of the folder containing the images
 image_name = "Images"

+# If load_one is set to true, this is the single point cloud that is loaded
+single_name = "Local Point Clouds\\1688451456.986476606.las"

 # Correction angle for the global map PITCH in degrees
 pitch_correction = 0.00